Life Hacking

 Spreadsheet – I use a simple spreadsheet to track the basics of my sleep schedule: when I fall asleep, when I wake up, and how long I slept.

-Apple Watch – I’m currently experimenting with the AutoSleep app that combines movement data and heart-rate data from my Apple Watch to quantify the quality of my sleep.9
+Apple Watch – I’m currently experimenting with the AutoSleep app that combines movement data and heart-rate data from my Apple Watch to quantify the quality of my sleep. ((I used to use the Basis Peak watch, though they were unfortunately recalled and the web app shut down.))

 Fuel